 Hong Kong’s capitalist service economy enjoys low taxation and free trade, and it is long-established as one of the world’s leading international financial centres.
 The territory has one of the greatest concentrations of corporate headquarters in the Asia-Pacific region, and the Hong Kong Stock Exchange is the 7th-largest in the world.
 Because Hong Kong has few natural resources, it imports the vast majority of its food and raw materials; in fact, imports account for more than 90 percent of the territory’s food supply.

-When you are shipping a container to Hong Kong, how large will your shipment be?
-You'll need to answer this question in order to choose a transport option: either a full container load (FCL) or groupage (LCL).
+When you are sending merchandise to Hong Kong, how large will your shipment be?
+You’ll need to answer this question in order to choose a transport option: either a full container load (FCL) or groupage (LCL).
 The size of your shipment will be a determining factor here.

 If your shipping volume is equal to six standard pallets or more, then a full container load (FCL) will be your best option.
 Ten standard pallets will fit in a 20-foot shipping container, while 22 such pallets will fit in a 40-foot container.